hazelcast/hazelcast-jet/site/docs/get-started/submit-job.md

 If you're using Maven, `mvn package` will generate a JAR file ready to be submitted to the cluster. `gradle build` does the same.
 You should also set the `Main-Class` attribute in `MANIFEST.MF` to avoid the need to specify the main class in `jet submit`.
+Both Maven and Gradle can be configured to do this, refer to their docs.

 ## Submit to the Cluster